-Tip: If you want to avoid mud, continue on the paved Mount Vernon trail and onto another boardwalk over the marsh.
+Tip: If you want to avoid mud, stick to the paved Mount Vernon trail and continue south onto another boardwalk over the marsh.
 You'll have lovely water views and a good opportunity to see winter birds and eagles.

 5. Burke Lake Park, Burke

-The 4.7-mile loop trail around Burke Lake is a good bet on a sunny winter day as you'll enjoy lots of open water views.
+The 4.7-mile loop trail around Burke Lake Park is a good choice on a winter day as you'll enjoy lots of open water views.
 Much of the trail is stone dust or a wide dirt path, so it should be less muddy than many other winter trails.